Nordix/Meridio/readme.md

 ### Attractor

-An attractor resource is responsible for the creation of NSE-VLAN.
+An attractor resource is responsible for the creation of NSE-VLAN and LB-FE.
 The resources created will be suffixed with either attractor or trench's name.

 To be noted, meridio-operator currently have a limitation to have one attractor each trench.